Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ![](/images/home/actyx_products.png)

-The Actyx platform itself comprises several different products and tools.
+The Actyx platform itself comprises several products and tools.
-Here we provide an overview of some of the most important ones.
+The following sections provide an overview of the most important ones.

 ### ActyxOS